General Guide

 For a moderately active user renaming around 10,000 files per year (not unusual for someone with mixed photo + document workflows), the pricing gap between one-time and subscription pricing compounds dramatically:

-Even on Renamer.ai’s cheapest paid tier at $9.95/mo, the 5-year cost is $597 — roughly 60× the one-time Zush price.
-On the Ultimate tier, it is closer to 600× over 5 years.
+Even on Renamer.ai’s cheapest paid tier at $9.95/mo, the 5-year cost is $597 — more than 15× the one-time Zush price.
+On the Ultimate tier, it is more than 150× over 5 years.

 Caveat: this assumes constant usage.
 If you only need a one-off cleanup of a few hundred files, both free tiers cover that.